NeuCLIR/neuclir.github.io/index.md

 ## Task: Cross-Language Retrieval (CLIR)

-*See the [guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.*
+*See the [CLIR & MLIR Guidelines](https://docs.google.com/document/d/1Vy9538kPvyE3mfIhd-stqULbcRCnS_oe5rP6ykqKA-0/edit?usp=sharing) for full task details.*

-In the **Cross-Language Retrieval (CLIR) task**, systems receive queries in one language (English) and retrieve from a corpus of news articles written in another language (Chinese, Persian, or Russian).
+In the **Cross-Language Retrieval (CLIR) task**, systems receive queries in one language (English) and retrieve from a corpus of news articles written in another language (Chinese, Persian, **or** Russian).

 <!-- TODO: image -->